CVT-Cardiac Sonography: Associate in Science (AS) (3530)

 - Function effectively as a member of the healthcare team

-- Understand how specialized training fits into the healthcare delivery system
+- Demonstrate how specialized training fits into the healthcare delivery system

 Our program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).